-The purpose of our Feminist Parenting group is to support student-, staff-, and faculty-parents as well as other interested individuals in exploring strategies for raising intersectional feminist children.
+The purpose of our Feminist Parenting programming is to support student-, staff-, and faculty-parents as well as other interested individuals in exploring strategies for raising intersectional feminist children.
 We seek to empower parents and caregivers to raise children who challenge gender stereotypes and systems of oppression; support equity and social justice; show compassion for themselves and others; respect diversity and difference; and live authentically with vulnerability and empathy.
-At each session, participants will learn of at least one new skill or resource useful for nurturing intersectional feminist youth.

 Check out our FEMINIST PARENTING Facebook group.

 Alderson Auditorium (Kansas Union, Level 4)